Pentodo/autoclick-dll-proxy/README.md

 make
 ```

-Place the resulting `dinput8.dll` in the target application's binary folder.
+Place the resulting `dinput8.dll` and `config.ini` in the target application's binary folder.

 ## ⚠️ Warnings